Fabe59/Projet5/README.md

 # How to use it
 `First step`, to configure this program the first time, you must execute `dbinstall.py` to create database and all tables.
-`Finally, to run the main program, everytime one wants, just run `interface.py`.
+`Finally`, to run the main program, everytime one wants, just run `interface.py`.